Go-or-Grow Models in Biology: a Monster on a Leash: Biological background and previous mathematical models

 \subsubsection{Biological evidence of go-or-grow dichotomy in glioma}

-Experiments with cultures of glioma cells suggest mutual exclusion of migratory and proliferative behavior, a mechanism known as the go-or-grow dichotomy \cite{godlewski2010microrna,giese2003cost,xie2014targeting,berens1999those,giese1996,wang2012ephb2,farin-etal-2006}, schematized in Figure \ref{fig:experimentaldata}.
+Many experiments with cultures of glioma cells suggest mutual exclusion of migratory and proliferative behavior, a mechanism known as the go-or-grow dichotomy \cite{godlewski2010microrna,giese2003cost,xie2014targeting,berens1999those,giese1996,wang2012ephb2,farin-etal-2006}, schematized in Figure \ref{fig:experimentaldata}.
 Precisely, in \cite{giese2003cost,giese1996} experimental evidence suggests that there may be an inherent and inverse correlation between cell motility and proliferation within a malignant glioma cell population, i.e., highly migratory glioma cells have a lower proliferation rate compared to those cells with weak migratory ability that proliferate much more.
 In \cite{godlewski2010microrna}, a glioma-expressed microRNA that regulates the balance of proliferation and migration in response to metabolic stress is identified, revealing that, in addition to inhibiting glioma cell migration, this microRNA expression also promotes cell proliferation.
 The role of the receptor tyrosine kinase EphB2 in controlling the proliferation/migration dichotomy in GBMs and its pro-invasive and anti-proliferative effects is later shown in \cite{wang2012ephb2}.
+In \cite{hoek2008}, the go-or-grow behavior is also observed in melanoma cells, although other studies suggest that the behavior appears to be specific to tumors of glial origin \cite{garay-etal-2013}.

-While there is some experimental evidence of the go-or-grow phenomena in other types of cancer, such as melanoma \cite{hoek2008}, other studies have shown that the behavior appears to be specific to tumors of glial origin \cite{garay-etal-2013}.
+However, the go-or-grow hypothesis does not apply to all tumor growth in general.
+For example, in \cite{ratliff2023individual,odde2023glioblastoma} the authors identified glioblastoma cells that exhibit both high proliferative and invasive capabilities simultaneously.
+In \cite{ayuso2017glioblastoma,scribner2017single}, the emergence of a go-and-grow phenotype under hypoxic conditions is observed.
+Similarly, in \cite{vittadello2020} it is shown for melanoma that differentiating between solely moving or proliferating cancer cells could not be determined.
+Hence, the go-or-grow mechanism is not a universal phenomenon in cancer, although it has been reported in many cases and most prominently in glioma.